AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

    # For the course dates itself (just for our reference, not too important)
    start_date: 2020-10-01
    end_date: 2020-12-15
-   course_times: Exercise sessions Tuesday afternoons, Deadlines Fridays at 18
+   course_times: EXAMPLE, fill in: Exercise sessions Tuesday afternoons, Deadlines Fridays at 18

    # The dates above actually aren't used.
 These control visibility:
-   private: false
+   private: true
    archive: false

    # Internal use, ignore this.
 The date is the version of software